tutacat/gnome-invert-color-updates/README.md

 **This is a fork of JackKenney/true-color-window-invert due to 2+ years of inactivity on the project**

 **Gnome 45**
-is currently not supported.
-An experimental solution is in place, but now working, and will need fixing
+is currently experimental.
+This will need fixing.

 GNOME shell extension for inverting window colors in hue preserving manner.
 Effectively a manual dark theme for GNOME windows.